Skip to Content

 There’s a famous legend that states if you throw a coin into the Trevi Fountain with your right hand over your left shoulder, it will ensure that you will return to Rome in the future.

-Guess who forgot to bring any coins??
+Guess who forgot to bring some coins??
 Sigh…

 Spanish Steps